Click the wagon number to go straight to that wagon:

 Wagon Boss: Julie Goetzman

-Assistant Wagon Boss: Jerilu Goetzman
+Assistant Wagon Boss: Terry (TJ) Roese

 The Rocking H Riders joined the Salt Grass Trail in the mid-1950s as Bubba’s Bandits, and the wagon has rolled every year on the Salt Grass Trail since that time.
 In the mid-1980s, when Bubba Roth passed away, the wagon changed names and became the Rocking H Riders.
 At that time Bubba’s nephew, Herman Roth, became owner and operator of the wagon.
 By 2000, the group had reached 75 riders, and Herman and his wife, Darlene, selected James and Jerilu Goetzman to lead the group.